 This picture is the Jeep painted at Donny's place in Texas just before he brought it to Arizona for the sale to me.
 The other Jeep in the barn is his also.

 I have done minor stuff to the Jeep myself and continue working on it.
 I did hire out a complete brake job, rubber lines and all.
 Living in Jerome AZ, a mountain town, one really needs all the brakes one can get!
 Next are 5 NDT tires for the stock rims -- I have them out for sandblasting and paint.

 I intend to drive this Jeep as is, in town and the surrounding areas, until my end.
 I now have the original tow chain from my 1946 CJ-2A wrapped around the front frame rails just behind the new bumper.
 Another legacy thing! -- Dana Warburton

-Thanks to Dana for the photos and story. -- Derek Redmond
+Thanks to Dana for the photos and story.
+Note: as of late 2019, this Jeep now belongs to Brian Downs in Arizona. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community

 Last updated 27 November 2019 by Derek Redmond email@example.com